fernantastic/sfpc-malleable-computer-fall-2019/README.md

-# Repo

 # The Malleable Computer

 Fernando Ramallo | SFPC Fall 2019
 fernando.ramallo@gmail.com
+TA: Stefan Pelikan

 Subversive software / computers as a malleable material / Tool-making as creative practice

 # Class 1

-Let's make a drawing app from scratch and add strange wonderful whimsical options for the user.
+Intro to radical creative software.
+We'll make a drawing app from scratch and add strange/wonderful features for the user.

-A save button turns your tiny sketch into a tool!

 ### References